centreon/.github/SECURITY.md

+# Vulnerability Disclosure Program

+Centreon is committed to the security of its product and services and is continuously improving policies, processes, and products to meet the highest standards.

+If you believe you have found a security vulnerability, please report it using the form available in our [Vulnerability Disclosure Program](https://vdp.centreon.com).

+**Please do not report security vulnerabilities through public GitHub issues.**

+## Reporting a Vulnerability

+Centreon reserves the right to make final decisions regarding publishing acknowledgments.
+Also, please be aware that only reports following our Vulnerability Disclosure Policy may qualify for acknowledgement on this page.

+---

 # Security Acknowledgement

-Centreon is committed to the security of its product and services and is continuously improving policies, processes, and products to meet the highest standards.

 We acknowledge that Centreon users and security researchers following our Centreon Security Policy to report vulnerabilities are key to the success of this commitment.
 If you are the first to report a confirmed vulnerability, we would like to recognize your contribution by listing your name, or the name of your organization on this page.
 You may obviously choose to remain anonymous.

-For more details on how to report a security vulnerability, kindly check below.

-Centreon reserves the right to make final decisions regarding publishing acknowledgments.
-Also, please be aware that only reports following our Security Policy may qualify for acknowledgement on this page.

----

 ## 2024